Guidelines Mockup: 14-16 Page Logo & Brand Identity Client Guidelines Template for Download

 The style of this set of guidelines mockup has gone down well with both clients, as well as some prospective clients who have asked about them after seeing them on the respective portfolio pages, etc.

 So, I figured I’d stick with this basic style for a while, and expand and tweak it as necessary.

 There are, of course, situations where a completely bespoke set of guidelines is warranted, but on the whole, i’ll be using this style base where the client isn’t in need of a custom set of guidelines.

-If you found this template useful, then I’d certainly appreciate a Twitter Like and/or Retweet:
+If you found this template and mockup useful, then I’d certainly appreciate a Twitter Like and/or Retweet:

 — The Logo Smith: Logo & Brand Designer (@thelogosmith) May 28, 2018